erayfirat/PSMViewer/README.md

 # PSM Viewer

-A minimal tool for viewing and analyzing Peptide-Spectrum Matches (PSMs) from mass spectrometry data.
-This application loads MGF spectra files and mzTab PSM results, maps them together, and provides both command-line and web-based interfaces for visualization.
+A Streamlit web application for viewing and analyzing Peptide-Spectrum Matches (PSMs) from mass spectrometry data.
+This application allows users to upload MGF spectra files and mzTab PSM results, maps them together, and provides interactive visualization of spectra with annotated peptide fragments.

 ## Features

-- Load and parse MGF mass spectrometry spectra files
+- Upload and parse MGF mass spectrometry spectra files
-- Parse mzTab format PSM results
+- Upload and parse mzTab format PSM results
-- Map PSMs to corresponding spectra using various matching strategies
+- Map PSMs to corresponding spectra using title or index matching
+- Display PSM-to-spectrum mappings in an interactive table
-- Compute theoretical b and y ion fragments for peptide sequences
+- Visualize individual spectra with annotated b and y ion fragments
-- Annotate spectra with matched theoretical fragments
-- Command-line interface for batch processing
-- Interactive Streamlit web app with spectrum visualization plots
+- Interactive spectrum plots showing precursor peaks and theoretical fragments

 ## Installation